 …and then decorating them with leaf print stickers (an activity from my spring crafts ebook).

 And Maia writes notes and letters and cards to her grandmas and aunt.
 We are loving these adorable paper doll notecards!
-They’ve even provided artistic inspiration as well, which I’ll share in a later post.
+They have even provided artistic inspiration as well, which I’ll share in a later post.

 How about you?
-Do you journal?
+Do you journal or write morning pages?
 Do your kids?
 Also, I’d love any tips for encouraging writing in children!